Report by Daniel Mortlock

 Some things just aren't meant to be, and this cricket match was one of them.
 For most of the week we had just nine players, and while we briefly touched the heady heights of eleven when we got David Perry and Tom Newton on loan from Little Paxton, we were almost immediately back to ten when rejuvenated strike bowler Rog Shelley (who's taken 5/39 in his last two spells) had to attend to a family emergency.

 Not that any of this looked likely to matter - the forecast was for solid rain from mid-afternoon, and it really would have been very tempting to pre-emptively call the game off, especially given that our only previous game at Therfield, back in 2006, had also been wrecked by bad weather.
 Arriving at the ground only reinforced this sense: it was already spitting at 1pm, despite the various weather sites insisting it was fine.
-Still, there was no reason not to go out and toss up, and it was at least good news that Andy called correctly, allowing us to field first - the only possibility of winning the match would be to bowl the opposition out cheaply and mount a quick chase, whereas batting first and compiling a huge total probably wouldn't be so useful, as there'd be enough time for the team batting second to hold out for a draw.
+Still, there was no reason not to go out and toss up, and it was at least good news that Andy called correctly, allowing us to field first - the only possibility of winning the match would be to bowl the opposition out cheaply and mount a quick chase, whereas batting first and compiling a huge total probably wouldn't be so useful, as it would inevitably take up so much time that the team batting second would be able to hold out 'til the rain came.

 Neither of these two options looked very likely initially: we couldn't get any wickets and Royston couldn't get any runs, the rather turgid start to the game summed up nicely by Daniel Mortlock's dull but effective opening spell of 4 overs, 3 maidens, 0/1.
 At the other end Stephan van Eeden (1/28) got the ball to do a bit more, repeatedly beating the bat before in his last over finally forcing an outside edge that was well caught by 'keeper Kshitij Sabnis.
 Change bowlers Tom Newton (0/67) and Andy Owen (1/46) both induced a number of mishits and leading edges; but, with field settings that seemingly consisted solely of gaps, it's perhaps no surpise that most of these chances were either out of the fielder's reach or dropped.
 The one exception was a superb reaction catch off a leading edge by Richard Rex at gully - it had the vibe of the sort of sharp, decisive act you normally only see on TV.